-Green crabs were found mostly in tidepools, where they are the most frequently observed non-native species.
+Green crahs were found mostly in tidepools, where they are the most frequently observed non-native species.
 Docks and piers were dominated by tunicates and bryozoans.
-Data based on observations from 2016 to 2020 at all Casco Bay sites.

-ost every site visit identifled at least one invasive species.
-From 2016 through 2020, typically two to eight invasive species were observed on dramatically in 2020.
+Data based on observations from 2016 to 2020 at all Casco Bay sites ost every site visit identifled at least one invasive species.
+From 2016 through 2020, typically two to eight invasive species were observed on listerianum, a colonial tunicate, increased dramatically in 2020.
 Before 2016, Diplosoma had only been observed once, in 2014.
 It was observed three times in 2018 and then eleven times in 2020.
 Observed in rocky intertidal communities since 2010 (MA CZM 2013), it now